hendrig/poc_cypress_specsync/README.md

-# Running SpecSync with Cypress
+# POC - SpecSync and Cypress

-This repo is a basic repository that uses Cypress, Cucumber (for writing Gherkin), and the standalone version of SpecSync.
+This is a Proof of Concept (POC) for the usage of [SpecSync](https://www.specsolutions.eu/specsync/) and [Cypress](https://www.cypress.io/).

+The default project running Cypress was based on [this video](https://youtu.be/bboMTD-c2vc) by "Automation and Stuff by Bhadmus" on YouTube (thanks @bhadmusautomates.
+Your videos saved a lot of time and helped me to understand the Cypress basic configuration).

-## ATDD Life Cycle
+## ATDD Lifecycle

-In order to run an ATDD like life cycle you can do the following:
+In order to run an ATDD like lifecycle you can do the following:

 - Create a story on Azure DevOps.
 The Acceptance Criteria must have a rough sketch of what is expected by the story, writen in Gherkin
 - Go to the repository with the test cases and add a Gherkin scenario for the story.
 After adding it, tag the test case with the user story id